 The most important advice I can give when it comes to cystic blemishes is not to pick at it.
 The infection is deep under the skin.
 I certainly understand that it’s very painful and my clients will say “I feel something under there and I want to get it out”, cysts are NOT meant to come out the surface.
 They develop deep within the skin and heal deep within the skin.
 Your body will naturally reabsorb the infection.
 When it comes to concealing it with makeup, It’s a lot easier to cover a closed bump with makeup, than a picked-at, oozing scab right?
 The choice is yours.

 If you suspect your cysts are hormone related, read my expert tips for preventing adult hormonal breakouts.
-Lastly, I offer a step-by-step guide for how to get rid of blemishes faster than ever with my Zit Care Kit.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
 Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”